We use cookies to improve your experience

 Why it's important: Understanding flexibility helps you manage your project timeline effectively.

-Step 6: Identify the Critical Path
+Step 6: Identify the critical path

 Isolate tasks with zero float time to identify the critical path.
 These tasks must be executed precisely on schedule to avoid project delays.
 Tasks with non-zero float times can be conducted in parallel with critical path activities.